thevivekrathi/TicTacToe/README.md

 This project will help you understand how we can develop the game using Python and few of its libraries.

-The game creation part can be found in creating_gameplay.ipynb and the final code can be found in gameplay.ipynb
+The game creation part can be found in creating_gameplay.ipynb and the final code to run a successful simulation can be found in gameplay.ipynb

 Here is a snapshot of how the game looks: